markjprice/cs12dotnet8/docs/errata/errata.md

 Although **Visual Studio Code for Web** does support some extensions, it does not support the C# extension.
 If you edit a `.cs` file then you will not have IntelliSense to help you.
 It also does not support running and debugging C# code.

-In the next edition, I will list **GitHub Codespaces** (i.e. Visual Studio Code hosted in a cloud-based virtual machine) instead.
+In the next edition, I will remove this bullet or change it to **GitHub Codespaces** (i.e. Visual Studio Code hosted in a cloud-based virtual machine) instead.

 # Page 58 - Showing the compiler version